Parity Sheaves: Applications

-\begin{proof} The first statement follows from the fact that \eqref{eq-flagcelldecomp} provides an affine paving of ${}^IX^J_w$.
-This also shows that ${}^IX^J_w$ is simply connected, by the long exact sequence for relative homotopy groups. and hence any local system on $^IX^J_w$ is constant.
-Note if $H$ is the reductive part of the stabiliser of a point in ${}^IX^J_w$ then $H$ is isomorphic to a regular reductive subgroup of a semi-simple connected and simply connected algebraic group with Lie algebra $\gg(A_I)$.
-It follows that any $P_I$-equivariant local system on ${}^IX^J_w$ is constant.
+\begin{proof} [Proof of Proposition \ref{prop-flagstrata}] The first statement follows from the fact that \eqref{eq-flagcelldecomp} provides an affine paving of ${}^IX^J_w$.
+By Lemma \ref{lem:pi1} each ${}^IX^J_w$ is simply connected, and hence any local system on $^IX^J_w$ is constant.
+Now if $H$ is the reductive part of the stabiliser of a point in ${}^IX^J_w$ then $H$ is isomorphic to a regular reductive subgroup of a semi-simple connected and simply connected algebraic group with Lie algebra $\gg(A_I)$.
+It follows that any $\PC_I$-equivariant local system on ${}^IX^J_w$ is constant.
 We also have

 By Theorem \ref{thm-BGtorsion} this has no $p$-torsion for $p$ not a torsion prime for $A_I$ and the result follows. \end{proof}

 For the rest of this section we fix a complete local principal ideal domain $k$.